cyberark/summon/_includes/docker.md

 # Summon + Docker

+The major benefit of using Summon with Docker is the secrets your application needs are declared in `secrets.yml` and can be checked into source control.
+Since Summon has pluggable providers, you aren't locked into any one solution for managing your secrets.

 Summon makes it easy to inject secrets as environment variables into your Docker containers by taking advantage of Docker's `--env-file` argument.
 This is done on-demand by using the variable `@SUMMONENVFILE` in the arguments of the process you are wrapping with Summon.
 This variable points to a memory-mapped file containing the variables and values from secrets.yml in VAR=VAL format.

 ```sh
 $ summon docker run -it --env-file @SUMMONENVFILE bash
 root@1878dc8c918d:/#
 ```

-The major benefit of using Summon with Docker is the secrets your application needs are declared in `secrets.yml` and can be checked into source control.
-Since Summon has pluggable providers, you can aren't locked into any one solution for managing your secrets.

 ## Example